kanparker/kanparker.github.io/README.md

 ## Site Content Workflow (Quarto)

-This site is built using [Quarto](https://quarto.org/).
+This site is built using [Quarto](https://quarto.org/) and utilizes a "render to root" workflow for GitHub Pages hosted on the `main` branch.
 The workflow involves rendering content locally and then pushing the generated static files to GitHub Pages.

 1.  **Edit Source Files:** Make changes to the `.qmd` (Quarto Markdown) source files (e.g., `index.qmd`, `projects.qmd`).
 2.  **Render Site Locally:** After making changes, generate the static HTML files by running Quarto's render command in your terminal from the root of the repository: